-September 22-29 - Sea of Cortez, Baja Mexico - Rocio del Mar liveaboard, led by Drs.
-Brice and Christy Semmens, REEF Scientific Advisors and researchers.
+September 22-29 (6 SPACES LEFT)- Sea of Cortez, Baja Mexico - Rocio del Mar liveaboard, led by Drs.
+Christy and Brice Semmens, REEF Director of Science, REEF Researcher.

-September 26-30 - Hornby Island, British Columbia - Hornby Island Diving, led by Janna Nichols, REEF Outreach Coordinator.
+September 26-30 (SOLD OUT) - Hornby Island, British Columbia - Hornby Island Diving, led by Janna Nichols, REEF Outreach Coordinator.

 October 6-13 - Bermuda - Triangle Diving and Grotto Bay Hotel, led by Ned and Anna DeLoach, REEF Board Members and World-Famous Marine Life Authors and Photographer/Videographers.

-November 10-17, British Virgin Islands - Cuan Law liveaboard, led by Heather George, REEF Expert Instructor.
+November 10-17, British Virgin Islands - Cuan Law liveaboard, led by Heather George, REEF Expert.

-December 1-8, Cozumel - Aqua Safari, led by Tracey Griffin, REEF Expert Instructor.
+December 1-8 (SOLD OUT), Cozumel - Aqua Safari, led by Tracey Griffin, REEF Expert.

-New Fishinars continue to be added, and upcoming sessions include common butterflyfishes of Hawaii, a California Invertebrate series, plus several on Caribbean fish families (including those pesky Damsels)!
+New Fishinars continue to be added, and upcoming sessions include special sessions all about cleaning stations with Ned and Anna DeLoach, a Sharkinar with Andy Dehart and Marty Snyderman, and Northeast Fishes, plus several new Caribbean fish topics including fish you will see on your safety stop and those you will find in the biodiversity hotspot of Bonaire!
 Check out the Webinar Training page (www.REEF.org/resources/webinars) for the most up-to-date listing.
 These popular online training sessions provide fishie fun in the comfort of your own home.
 Fishinars are free, and open to all REEF members.
 You need to register for each session you want to attend.
 No special software is required, just a web browser.
 Upcoming sessions include:

 Check out the Fishinar page for more details and to register for each session.